garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Microservices.md

 >
 >	you don't need to shut down the entire server to do so
 - Support for change
-	- Suport hot deployment of
+	- Support hot deployment of updates
+- Support for reuse
+	- Use same web service in multiple apps
+- Support separate team development
+	- Pick boundaries that match team responsibilities
+- Design/Support for failure